What are the terms and conditions?

 MATERIALS AND EQUIPMENT

 11.1.
-Prior to the start of your Course you will be able to obtain a detailed list of materials and/or equipment needed for the Course in the course details which are available on the Studio’s website.
-Unless stated otherwise in these course details, the cost of materials and/or equipment is not included in the Course Fee, thus you may have to pay for such materials and/or equipment in addition to the Course Fee.
+Prior to the start of your Class you will be able to obtain a detailed list of materials and/or equipment needed for the Class in the course details which are available on the Studio’s website.
+Unless stated otherwise in these class details, the cost of materials and/or equipment is not included in the Class Fee, thus you may have to pay for such materials and/or equipment in addition to the Class Fee.

 12.1.1.
 The Studio accepts no liability for the loss or damage to property on any part of the Studio premises.